Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion Battery Materials: Methods

-In this work, we have collected all the metal-ion battery data from the open access Materials Project (MP, v2022.10.28) database using the Pymatgen Material Genomes tools (pymatgen)\cite{jain2013commentary,ong2015materials}.
-We have extracted 4351 data for all the metal-ion batteries with DFT computed voltage and their corresponding battery features with structure.
-The number distribution of 10 different alkali metal-ion batteries is shown in Figure \ref{fig:fig_1}(a) in a bar plot and their corresponding weight percentage (pie plot) in the domain of metal-ion battery is given in Figure \ref{fig:fig_1}(b).
-It clearly shows that Li-metal ion battery dominates the dataset when compared to other metal-ion batteries.
-Also, we plot the average voltage distribution of the dataset (shown in Figure \ref{fig:fig_1}(c)), with the values ranging from 0 to 6.5 V and it signifies the number of available data distribution with certain voltage.
+In this work, we have collected all the data on metal-ion batteries from the Open Access Materials Project database (MP, v2022.10.28) using Pymatgen Material Genomes tools (pymatgen)\cite{jain2013commentary,ong2015materials}.
+We extracted 4351 data for all the metal-ion batteries with DFT computed voltage and their corresponding battery features with structure.
+The distribution of the number of 10 different alkali metal-ion batteries is shown in Figure \ref{fig:fig_1} (a) on a bar graph, and their corresponding weight percentage (pie graph) in the metal-ion battery domain is given in Figure \ref{fig:fig_1}(b).
+It clearly shows that the lithium metal-ion battery dominates the dataset when compared to other metal-ion batteries.
+In addition, we plot the average voltage distribution of the data set (shown in Figure \ref{fig:fig_1} (c)), with values ranging from 0 to 6.5 V, and this indicates the number of available data distributions with certain voltage.